Skip to main content

 By Sheryl Walters

 Intellectual property is the blanket term the law gives to a family of less-tangible assets.
 Unlike so-called real property, intellectual property can be an idea, a work of art or an invention that potentially has value to its owner.
 The law protects many types of intellectual property, doing so in a variety of ways.
-Though it is always advisable to check with an intellectual property attorney for advice, these are some of the most common forms this property takes.
+Though it is always advisable to check with an intellectual property attorney for advice, there are common forms this property takes.

 Copyright